Theory of Misorientations edit page

 hold off

-From this picture we see that large fraction of grain boudaries are twinning boundaries.
+From this picture we see that large fraction of grain boundaries are twinning boundaries.
 To make this observation more evident we may plot the boundary misorientation angle distribution function.
 This is simply the angle distribution of all boundary misorientations and can be displayed with

 close all